UBC-MDS/DSCI_522_Group19/doc/Wine_Quality_Score_Predictor_report.md

 datasets.
 </p>

-The data was processed through the pandas package; EDA was plotted using python the library Altair and the preliminary insights on EDA was using the pandas-profiling package (team 2020) (Brugman 2019).
+Furthemore, the data was processed through the pandas package; EDA was plotted using python the library Altair and the preliminary insights on EDA was using the pandas-profiling package (team 2020) (Brugman 2019).
 This report was compiled using an R document file with scripts running via the docopt package (R Core Team 2019), (de Jonge 2020).
 Tables were stored via csv files and displayed using knitr’s kable function (Xie 2020), (Allaire et al. 2020).
 After tuning the model, we will use test data set to do the final check of the accuracy.
 If the result is not satisfactory, we will make further adjustments based on the new issue found.

 # Results & Discussion

-After we decided to approach our problem as regression issue, we chose to use four typical regression supervised learning models `Ridge`, `OneVsRestClassifier`, `SVC`, and `RandomForestRegressor`(Van Rossum and Drake 2009), (Pedregosa et al. 2011).
+After we decided to approach our problem as regression issue, we chose four typical regression supervised machine learning models `Ridge`, `OneVsRestClassifier(LogisticRegression)`, `SVR`, and `RandomForestRegressor`(Van Rossum and Drake 2009), (Pedregosa et al.
+2011).
 To better understand the performance of our selected models, we decided to evaluate negative mean squared error, negative root mean squared error, negative mean absolute error, r squared and MAPE scores given this is a regression issue with multiple feature coefficients.
 The cross-validation scores for each model is summarized in the Table 1.
-We discovered that `RandomForestRegressor` returned the highest cross-validation score, and so next we decided to further tune the `RandomForestRegressor` model via feature selection and hyper-parameter optimization.
+We discovered that `RandomForestRegressor` returned the highest cross-validation score, and so next we decided to further tune the `RandomForestRegressor` model via feature selection and hyper-parameter optimization to address the issue of overfitting.

+Moreover there is an issue of imbalanced dataset.
+This bias in the training dataset can influence many machine learning algorithms, leading some to ignore the minority class entirely.
+This is a problem as it is typically the minority class on which predictions are most important.
+One approach to addressing the problem of class imbalance is to randomly resample the training dataset, and thus we determined `RandomOverSampler(sampling_strategy="minority")`to address this issue.

-We applied Recursive Features Elimination (RFE) for preliminary feature selections, and limit the number of features as 10 in order to make the model more efficient.
-Through this algorithm we determined to drop `type` and `fixed acidity` features, and we are able to achieve very similar scores with lesser features as displayed in the Table 1.
+Lastly, we applied Recursive Features Elimination (RFE) for preliminary feature selections, and limited the number of features as 10 in order to make the model more efficient.
+Through this algorithm we determined to drop `type` and `density` features, and we are able to achieve very similar scores with lesser features as displayed in the Table 1.
 This process simplifies our model and it’s cost-efficient for future data collection.